 Truth is not a feeling.
 Truth is not an idea.
 The truth is found in the Bible.
 The cults are wrong because they do not have the truth.
-That is, they have a false understanding of God the Father, of God the Son, of the Holy Spirit, and the work of Christ on the Cross.
-Because they are in error in these things, they are in error concerning the doctrine of salvation.
+That is, they have a false understanding of the truth of God that there is only one God who is a Trinity: the Father, the Son, and the Holy Spirit.
+And, the only way to salvation is by the sacrifice of Christ on the Cross.
+Because cults error in these things, they are in error concerning the doctrine of salvation.

 Sincerity and good works do not bridge the gap of sin between God and man.
 Only the blood of Jesus can cleanse a person (Heb.
 9:22; John 14:6).
 Sincerity and good works are merely the reliance upon what is in the individual to merit favor with God.
 Sincerity is a form of pride when it is appealed to as a justification for being accepted by God: "But God, look at my heart.
 See how sincere I was?
 I deserve to be in heaven."